 - Repair cost waiver.
 A repair cost waiver allows a low-income vehicle owner (at or below 225% of the federal poverty level) to register the vehicle for two years even if it fails a smog test.
 In order to qualify for the waiver, the owner must first spend at least \$650 on repairs. - Repair cost assistance.
 Vehicle owners who are current on their vehicle registration fees and whose vehicle has failed a smog test qualify for \$500 toward emissions-related repairs.
 The owner's household income must be at or below 225% of the federal poverty level and he or she cannot have previously received CAP assistance for the same vehicle.
 CAP does not cover the costs of testing, diagnosis, or maintenance-related repairs. - Vehicle retirement.
-If a vehicle has failed a smog test, the owner may apply for up to \$1,500 (household income at or below 225% of the federal poverty level) or \$1,000 (all other individuals) in exchange for scrapping the car.
-To qualify for retirement, the vehicle must have failed its most recent smog test and must be currently registered as operable, with registration fees paid.
-A vehicle with registration that has lapsed not more than 120 days in the current registration cycle and in the two years preceding the current registration expiration date is also eligible for retirement.
+CAP offers two options for compensation in exchange for "retiring" (scrapping) a vehicle.
+In both cases, the vehicle must be currently registered as operable, with registration fees paid, and the registration must not have lapsed for more than 120 days in the current registration cycle and in the two years preceding the current registration expiration date. - If a vehicle has failed a smog test, the owner may apply for up to \$1,500 (household income at or below 225% of the federal poverty level) or \$1,000 (all other individuals). - If a vehicle has completed (pass or fail) a smog test within the past 180 days, and the owner has a household income at or below 225% of the federal poverty level, the owner may apply for up to \$1,500.
+If the owner cannot meet the proof of registration requirement, the vehicle may still be eligible if the owner can prove (through insurance and repair receipts) that it has been driven primarily in California for the past two years.

 If a vehicle is accepted into the program, the vehicle owner takes the BAR approval letter to a BAR-approved vehicle dismantler, who destroys the vehicle and issues the owner a check.